 Post

 This post introduces the process of implementing multilingual support by applying the Polyglot plugin to a Jekyll blog based on 'jekyll-theme-chirpy'.
-This is the second post in the series, covering the identification and resolution of errors that occurred when applying Polyglot to the Chirpy theme.
+This is the second post in the series, covering the identification and resolution of errors that occur when applying Polyglot to the Chirpy theme.

 Overview